Map of Argentina

 Visit your doctor at least four to six weeks before your departure to ensure you have all necessary (or recommended) vaccinations before your trip.

-You will need to use strong mosquito repellent and wear long, loose-fitted, light-coloured clothing, to protect against mosquito-borne illnesses including yellow fever, dengue fever, Zika virus, malaria and chikungunya.
+You will need to use strong mosquito repellent and wear long, loose-fitted, light-colored clothing to protect against mosquito-borne illnesses, including yellow fever, dengue fever, Zika virus, malaria, and chikungunya.

-It is recommended to get a yellow fever vaccination if you are travelling to the Misiones (home to Iguazú Falls) or Corrientes provinces (home to the Wetlands).
+It is recommended to get a yellow fever vaccination if you are traveling to the Misiones (home to Iguazú Falls) or Corrientes provinces (home to the Wetlands).

-Malaria is present in the northern rural areas along the border with Bolivia and Paraguay, and it is recommended to take anti-malarial medications (prophylaxis) if you are travelling to that region.
+Malaria risk is extremely low and limited to very specific northern border areas along the border with Bolivia and Paraguay.
+It is recommended to take anti-malarial medications (prophylaxis) if you are traveling to that region.

 Travel Insurance

-Here are some things to know while you are travelling through Argentina.
+Here are some things to know while you are traveling through Argentina.

 Money